Lithophaga lithophaga

 Lithophaga lithophaga, also known as date shell or date mussel, is a species of Bivalvia belonging to the family Mytilidae.

 Fossil record

 Fossils of Lithophaga lithophaga are found in marine strata from the Miocene until the Quaternary (age range: from 15.97 to 0.0 million years ago).

 Distribution

-This species can be found in northeast Atlantic Ocean, the Mediterranean Sea and the Red Sea.
+This species can be found in the northeast Atlantic Ocean, the Mediterranean Sea and the Red Sea.
 They are found on the Adriatic coast of Croatia and Montenegro under the name prstaci.